Defending your freedom since 1984. Speak with top rated Los Angeles sex crimes attorney Robert M. Helfend today

 - Jail time

 - Community service

-If you are convicted of a sex offense, you might also be required to join the state sex offender registry.
+If you are convicted of a sex offense, you might also be subject to mandatory sex offender registration.
 Registered sex offenders have to update their information annually and anytime they move.

 The California Sex Offender Registry has three tiers:

 - Tier 1: You must register for a minimum of 10 years

 - Tier 2: You must register for a minimum of 20 years

 - Tier 3: You must register for the rest of your life

 If you fail to update your registration, you can be charged with failure to register as a sex offender (under Penal Code 290 PC).
 Penalties for failure to register can depend on the original crime you were charged with, but it can range as high as three years for felons.

 Sex crimes are rarely witnessed by anyone other than the accuser and the accused.
 Evidence is usually sketchy, if there is any evidence at all.
 This is how innocent people can get caught up in these cases.